gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 During the twentieth century, neoclassical economics became one of the advanced battalions of rationalism.
 And reducing choice to weighing probabilities was not far behind it.
-Shackle's sharp criticisms of both areas makes him an important figure in the history of anti-rationalist thought.
+Shackle's sharp criticisms of both efforts makes him an important figure in the history of anti-rationalist thought.